 Science Spotlight

-Scientist: Jianyong "Jamie" Wu, assistant professor, Division of Environmental Health Sciences
+Scientist: Gia Barboza-Salerno, assistant professor, Division of Health Behavior and Health Promotion

-Research summary: Wu recently published a study focused on using AI to better understand the environmental drivers of fine particulate matter in wildfire smoke.
+Research summary: Barboza-Salerno recently published a study focused on using AI to better understand the drivers of child deaths, which are largely preventable and are a major public health concern throughout the world.

 Researcher resources